Mathspy/gatsby-storybook-jest-starter/README.md

     At first you can read the explanation for what are stories and how using them differ with Gatsby in the "Welcome" story.
 Open the `stories` directory in your code editor of choice and edit existing or create new stories (which should all end with `.stories.js`).
 Save your changes and the browser will update in real time with your components' stories!

+6.  **Test your first React component!**

+    You can start running Jest's watch functionality

+    ```sh
+    npm run test:watch
+    ```

+    Testing Gatsby components is pretty straight forward if you have any experience with testing React components in general, otherwise you can start you testing journey in [the Jest docs](https://jestjs.io/docs/en/tutorial-react) and by checking out the simple test I wrote in `/src/components/__tests__/layout.test.js`

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.

     .
+    ├── __mocks__
     ├── .storybook
     ├── node_modules
     ├── src